VPC Interface Endpoints – PrivateLink

 - For each interface endpoint, only one subnet per AZ can be selected.

-- Interface Endpoint supports TCP traffic only.
+- Interface Endpoint supports TCP and UDP traffic (UDP support added October 2024 via dual-stack NLBs).

 - NACLs for the subnet can restrict traffic, and needs to be configured properly